-- These crispy smashed potatoes are also Greek style, but ready a little quicker than the potatoes above.
-You can even make them in your air fryer!
+- These air fryer smashed potatoes are also Greek style, but ready a little quicker than the potatoes above.
+Make them in your regular oven if you prefer.

 - Looking for a show stopping potato side?
 Try this potato bake with bacon, or these creamier garlic parmesan potatoes (aka dauphinoise potatoes).

 - If you’re looking for something a little different, try these mini garlic and parmesan hasselback potatoes!

 Or see all my side dish recipes here.